Fred Kilgour: Legacy

-In 1961, he was one of the leaders in the development of a prototype computerized library catalog system for the medical libraries at Columbia, Harvard and Yale Universities that was funded by the National Science Foundation.
+In 1961 he was one of the leaders in the development of a prototype computerized library catalog system for the medical libraries at Columbia, Harvard and Yale Universities that was funded by the National Science Foundation.
 In 1965, Kilgour was named associate librarian for research and development at Yale University.
 He continued to conduct experiments in library automation and to promote their potential benefits in the professional literature.

-In his professional writings, Kilgour was one of the earliest proponents of applying computerization to librarianship.
+In his professional writings Kilgour was one of the earliest proponents of applying computerization to librarianship.
 He pointed out that the explosion of research information was placing new demands on libraries to furnish information completely and rapidly.
 He advocated the use of the computer to eliminate human repetitive tasks from library procedures, such as catalog card production.
 He recognized nearly 40 years ago the potential of linking libraries in computer networks to create economies of scale and generate "network effects" that would increase the value of the network as more participants were added.

-OCLC has proved the feasibility of nationwide sharing of catalog-record creation and has helped libraries to maintain and to enhance the quality and speed of service while achieving cost control—and even cost reduction—in the face of severely reduced funding.
+OCLC has proven the feasibility of sharing of catalog-record creation and has helped libraries to maintain and to enhance the quality and speed of service while achieving cost control—and even cost reduction—in the face of severely reduced funding.
 This achievement may be the single greatest contribution to national networking in the United States.
 His work will have a lasting impact on the field of information science.

 The main office building on the OCLC campus is named after Kilgour.
 The main entrance road to the OCLC campus is named Kilgour Place.

 OCLC created an annual award in Kilgour's name, the Kilgour Award, which is given to a researcher who has contributed to advances information science.

 Awards

-In 1990, he was named Distinguished Research Professor of the School of Information and Library Science, the University of North Carolina at Chapel Hill, and served on the faculty until his retirement in 2004.
+In 1990 Kilgour was named Distinguished Research Professor of the School of Information and Library Science, the University of North Carolina at Chapel Hill, and served on the faculty until his retirement in 2004.

 Kilgour was the author of 205 scholarly papers.
 He was the founder and first editor of the journal, Information Technology and Libraries.
 In 1999, Oxford University Press published his book The Evolution of the Book.
 His other books include The Library of the Medical Institution of Yale College and its Catalogue of 1865 and The Library and Information Science CumIndex.